harshpatel097/Chess-Playing-AI-Bot/README.md

 Instead of the conventional x-y coordinate system, we decided to try a different type of robotic arm called [SCARA](https://en.wikipedia.org/wiki/SCARA).
 SCARA was chosen as it is relatively easier to construct.
 SCARA can be co-related with a human arm with two joints- shoulder and elbow which help in motion along in XY plane.
-The Arm is desig
-Aluminium Square Pipe side=1.6cm, length=100cm
+The Arm comprises of Aluminium Square Pipe (side=1.6cm, length=100cm) and 18 3D printed parts.

 ## <a name="applications"></a>APPLICATIONS
 1. It can be used by beginners for learning and practicing the game.